PacificBiosciences/FALCON/examples/Dmel_asm.md

 First of all, I assume you already know how to create an AWS EC2 account, and go through the tutorial for running it on EC2.

 I build a public EC2 EBS snapshot.
-You should create a new EBS volume using the `PacBio_Dmel_Asm` snapshop.
+You should create a new EBS volume using the `PacBio_Dmel_Asm / snap-19e7a0df` snapshop.
 It already contains the raw sequence fasta files and an assembly as example already.

 Here is an example of the configuration for StarCluster::